By the end of this section, you will be able to:

-The category of physical capital includes the plant and equipment used by firms and also things like roads (also called infrastructure).
+The category of physical capital includes the plant and equipment that firms use as well as things like roads (also called infrastructure).
 Again, greater physical capital implies more output.
 Physical capital can affect productivity in two ways: (1) an increase in the quantity of physical capital (for example, more computers of the same quality); and (2) an increase in the quality of physical capital (same number of computers but the computers are faster, and so on).
-Human capital and physical capital accumulation are similar: In both cases, investment now pays off in longer-term productivity in the future.
+Human capital refers to the skills and knowledge that make workers productive.
+Human capital and physical capital accumulation are similar: In both cases, investment now pays off in higher productivity in the future.

 It may not make sense to compare the GDPs of China and say, Benin, simply because of the great difference in population size.
 To understand economic growth, which is really concerned with the growth in living standards of an average person, it is often useful to focus on GDP per capita.
 Using GDP per capita also makes it easier to compare countries with smaller numbers of people, like Belgium, Uruguay, or Zimbabwe, with countries that have larger populations, like the United States, the Russian Federation, or Nigeria.